2014 GMB winner Baci looks magnificent in a white gown for her pregnancy shoot

 Yummy mummy of 2.
 God really did His thing with you.
 Congratulations once again ❤️❤️❤️

-Royal Baci Flaunts Smooth Skin In A Two-Tone Skirt Suit In New Classy Photos
+Earlier, YEN.com.gh wrote about Royal Baci exuding elegance during the 2023 Ghana's Most Beautiful auditions.

-Earlier, YEN.com.gh wrote about Royal Baci, who exuded elegance during the 2023 Ghana's Most Beautiful auditions.
+In the viral video last year, the Miss Africa country director had long, pricey hair and perfect makeup.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!